MattMS/about.mattms.info/index.md

 # About Matt

-I like to think of my life as solving issues with people, using the experience I am continually acquiring.
+I like to think of my life as solving issues with people, using the experience I am continually gaining.

+This involves a lot more thinking and chatting to people than typing at a keyboard.

 ## Human-friendly